 I spent countless hours in dark rooms developing images for the newspaper as well as my own snapshots.
 That camera was amazing.
 It took a beating as well as really nice photographs.

-Though I love Canon and Nikon, I have remained loyal to Pentax and love shooting with my digital SLR.
-As images become available, their galleries will be presented in the menu to the left.
+Though I respect Canon and Nikon, I have remained loyal to Pentax and love shooting with my digital SLR.
+As images become available, their galleries will be presented in the menu above.